OpenRailAssociation/osrd/CONTRIBUTING.md

 # Contributing to OSRD

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+About AI contributions, [see the dedicated section](#about-generative-ai-and-agentic-coding).

 Check out our community's [Code of Conduct](https://github.com/OpenRailAssociation/osrd/blob/dev/CODE_OF_CONDUCT.md) and feel free to say hi on our [#public-general:osrd.fr](https://matrix.to/#/#public-general:osrd.fr) matrix channel if you'd like.
 It's a nice place to chat about OSRD development, ask questions, and get to know the other contributors and users in a less formal setting.